nate-browne/SurfReportBot/README.md

 ...sort of.
-You'll need to get your own API key from the dudes over at [MagicSeaweed](https://magicseaweed.com/developer/terms-and-conditions), but after you do that, go ahead and put it __*by itself*__ in a file called `.secret`.
-Make sure that that file is in the same directory as this script, as well as in any directory that you'll call this script from (so if it's in your .rc files, your `~` directory).
-The script will handle the rest :)
+You'll need to get your own API key from the dudes over at [MagicSeaweed](https://magicseaweed.com/developer/terms-and-conditions), but after you do that, go ahead and put it __*by itself*__ in a file called `.secret`. ~~Make sure that that file is in the same directory as this script, as well as in any directory that you'll call this script from (so if it's in your .rc files, your `~` directory).
+The script will handle the rest :)~~

+UPDATE: As of version 1.5, you only need a .secret in your home directory!
+Yay!
+:)

 ### Credits
 Cheers to MagicSeaweed for providing this sick API for using.
 You are the